Louisiana State Employees Retirement System Makes New $742,000 Investment in BellRing Brands, Inc. (NYSE:BRBR)

-Louisiana State Employees Retirement System acquired a new position in shares of BellRing Brands, Inc. (NYSE:BRBR – Get Rating) in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund acquired 36,000 shares of the company’s stock, valued at approximately $742,000.
+Louisiana State Employees Retirement System bought a new position in shares of BellRing Brands, Inc. (NYSE:BRBR – Get Rating) in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund bought 36,000 shares of the company’s stock, valued at approximately $742,000.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in BRBR.
-Geneos Wealth Management Inc. bought a new position in BellRing Brands during the first quarter worth $31,000.
-Macquarie Group Ltd. boosted its position in BellRing Brands by 70.7% during the second quarter.
-Macquarie Group Ltd. now owns 2,900 shares of the company’s stock worth $72,000 after purchasing an additional 1,201 shares during the period.
-Captrust Financial Advisors boosted its position in BellRing Brands by 1,612.5% during the first quarter.
-Captrust Financial Advisors now owns 3,288 shares of the company’s stock worth $76,000 after purchasing an additional 3,096 shares during the period.
-First Manhattan Co. acquired a new stake in shares of BellRing Brands during the first quarter worth $76,000.
-Finally, Advisor Group Holdings Inc. lifted its holdings in shares of BellRing Brands by 1,839.2% during the first quarter.
-Advisor Group Holdings Inc. now owns 3,413 shares of the company’s stock worth $78,000 after buying an additional 3,237 shares in the last quarter.
-92.40% of the stock is owned by institutional investors.
+Several other institutional investors have also recently bought and sold shares of BRBR.
+Advisor Group Holdings Inc. raised its stake in BellRing Brands by 1,839.2% during the first quarter.
+Advisor Group Holdings Inc. now owns 3,413 shares of the company’s stock worth $78,000 after acquiring an additional 3,237 shares in the last quarter.
+Raymond James & Associates acquired a new position in BellRing Brands during the first quarter worth about $3,931,000.
+Bank of New York Mellon Corp raised its stake in BellRing Brands by 610.7% during the first quarter.
+Bank of New York Mellon Corp now owns 1,065,818 shares of the company’s stock worth $24,599,000 after acquiring an additional 915,857 shares in the last quarter.
+PNC Financial Services Group Inc. raised its stake in BellRing Brands by 15,216.3% during the first quarter.
+PNC Financial Services Group Inc. now owns 15,010 shares of the company’s stock worth $347,000 after acquiring an additional 14,912 shares in the last quarter.
+Finally, Bank of Montreal Can acquired a new position in BellRing Brands during the first quarter worth about $221,000.
+Institutional investors and hedge funds own 92.40% of the company’s stock.

-A number of equities research analysts have recently weighed in on BRBR shares.
-Cowen started coverage on BellRing Brands in a report on Wednesday, December 14th.
-They set an “outperform” rating and a $31.00 target price for the company.
-Barclays lifted their target price on BellRing Brands from $26.00 to $28.00 in a report on Friday, December 9th.
-Morgan Stanley lifted their target price on BellRing Brands from $28.00 to $29.00 and gave the stock an “overweight” rating in a report on Tuesday, December 20th.
-Truist Financial dropped their target price on BellRing Brands from $30.00 to $25.00 in a report on Monday, November 21st.
-Finally, Cowen initiated coverage on BellRing Brands in a research note on Wednesday, December 14th.
-They issued an “outperform” rating and a $31.00 price target for the company.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-According to MarketBeat.com, BellRing Brands presently has an average rating of “Moderate Buy” and a consensus price target of $31.64.
+Several research firms have recently weighed in on BRBR.
+Truist Financial reduced their price target on BellRing Brands from $30.00 to $25.00 in a report on Monday, November 21st.
+Cowen began coverage on BellRing Brands in a report on Wednesday, December 14th.
+They set an “outperform” rating and a $31.00 price target on the stock.
+Morgan Stanley boosted their price target on BellRing Brands from $28.00 to $29.00 and gave the stock an “overweight” rating in a report on Tuesday, December 20th.
+Needham & Company LLC began coverage on BellRing Brands in a report on Tuesday, December 13th.
+They set a “buy” rating and a $32.00 price target on the stock.
+Finally, Cowen assumed coverage on BellRing Brands in a report on Wednesday, December 14th.
+They set an “outperform” rating and a $31.00 price target on the stock.
+One analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Based on data from MarketBeat, BellRing Brands presently has an average rating of “Moderate Buy” and an average target price of $31.64.

 BellRing Brands, Inc, together with its subsidiaries, provides various nutrition products in the United States and internationally.
 It offers ready-to-drink (RTD) protein shakes, other RTD beverages, powders, nutrition bars, and other products primarily under the Premier Protein and Dymatize brands.
 The company sells its products through club, food, drug, mass, eCommerce, specialty, and convenience channels.